nixg33k/netscan/README.md

         Redhat/Fedora yum install nmap

-    The script will autodiscover your current configured network adapters and/or subnets, and scan each subnet individually.
+    The script will autodiscover your current configured (UP) network adapters and/or subnets, and scan each subnet individually.
 Add the -p switch to run a port scan per host.
     Note: Only network adapters with a valid IP address will be scanned.

     Grab this from GitHub.com  git clone https://github.com/nixg33k/netscan.git cd to netscan, then just run ./netscan or ./netscan -p to scan ports as well.
     This can run as a non-root user, but you will see more details if run this as root.

+    This script runs very fast.
+On my home lab the host I run this on has 5 configured Network adapters and it runs this in 18.5 seconds.
+With portscan it takes about 80 seconds to complete.